pursuit-curriculum/unit-front-end-web-development/intro-to-css/readme.md

 One of the most common ways to declare a color is using a hexadecimal color.
 Hexadecimal numbers go from 0 - 16, rather than from 0 to 9.
 To code 10-15 the letters a, b, c, d, e, and f are used.

-- Black's hex code is #000000 (or #000 for short).
+- Black's hex code is `#000000` (or `#000` for short).
-- White's hex code of #FFFFFF (or #FFF for short).
+- White's hex code of `#FFFFFF` (or #FFF for short).
-- Reddest red's hex code is #FF00000, the first two positions the code represent how red something is.
+- Reddest red's hex code is `#FF0000`, the first two positions the code represent how red something is.
-- Bluest blue's hex code is #0000FF, the last two positions represent how blue something is.
+- Bluest blue's hex code is `#0000FF`, the last two positions represent how blue something is.
-- Greenest green's hex code is #00FF00, the middle two positions represent how green something is.
+- Greenest green's hex code is `#00FF00`, the middle two positions represent how green something is.

 Another way you can set color is using RGB(A) (red, green, blue, alpha), which also let's you set a range of red, green, and blue.
-Additionally, this property let's you set an alpha value which will allow you to make things transparent.
+Additionally, this property let's you set an alpha value (between 0 and 1, where 0 is none and 1 is 100%) which will allow you to make things transparent.

+- Black's hex code is `rgb()`.
+- White's hex code of `rgb()`.
+- Reddest red's hex code is `rgb(255, 0, 0)`, the first two positions the code represent how red something is.
+- Bluest blue's hex code is `rgb(0, 0, 255)` the last two positions represent how blue something is.
+- Greenest green's hex code is `rgb(0, 255, 0)`, the middle two positions represent how green something is.
+- Black with 50% transparency is `rgba(0,0,0, .5)`

 #### Font family